aiondemand/AIOD-rest-api/alembic/README.md

 Please refer to the Alembic documentation for more information.

 ## Usage
-Commands below assume that the directory containing this readme is your current working directory.
+Commands below assume that the root directory of the project is your current working directory.

 Build the image with:
 ```commandline